 Olympic weightlifters in the sub-69kg category would be considered light to medium weight in mountaineering circles.
 Yet these athletes are immensely strong.
 The secret is that they train for strength and power, not for mass.
 Bodybuilders train for mass and not for power.
 Don’t copy them!
 Bodybuilders generally don't climb mountains and if they were to get caught out in the open they would starve to death long before the rest of us.

 Two important areas to work on for mountaineering are the forearms and shoulders.
 Grip strength is obviously crucial and you should address any shortcomings in this area immediately.
-Most mountaineers already have reasonably strong legs and back.
+Most mountaineers already have reasonably strong legs and backs.
 Rock climbers often have good finger, hand and forearm strength to hold onto things.
-But many need to work on full range of motion (ROM) power, flexibility and mobility under load, and pure strength.
+But many need to work on a full range of motion (ROM) power, flexibility and mobility under load, and pure strength.